 pifunc

 Consider the problem at the left.
-When entering this computation into a calculator, you will press the button to square a value and the button to raise a value to a power (exponentiation).
-These buttons represent the functions of squaring and exponentiation.
+When entering this computation into a calculator, you will press the key to square a value and the key to raise a value to a power (exponentiation).
+These keys represent the functions of squaring and exponentiation.
 You are doing a composition of functions.
 The problem could be represented as:

 fgx, evaluated at x = 3.6 where f (x) = πx and g(x) = x2.